vjmakers/vjmakers.github.io/events/index.md

 ## 2016

-<span class="date date--upcoming">29 July</span>
+<span class="date">29 July</span>

-- Our members will be presenting a 3D modelling workshop for secondary school students at a science carnival.
+- Our members will be presenting a 3D modelling workshop for secondary school students at the East Zone Science Carnival.

 <span class="date">11 to 15 July</span>